Frequently Asked Questions

-If you choose to take part in the study, and meet the study’s inclusion criteria, your research nurse, trial practitioner or urologist will ask you to sign the consent form.
+If you choose to take part in the study, and meet the study’s inclusion criteria, your research nurse, trial practitioner or urologist will give you a Patient Information Sheet so you can read about the trial in more detail.
+Once you feel you fully understand the trial, and have had all your questions answered, your investigator will ask you to sign the consent form.

-You will be allocated at random to either the standard radical prostatectomy arm or the radical prostatectomy with NeuroSAFE technique arm.
+You will be allocated at random to either the standard radical prostatectomy arm of the trial, or the radical prostatectomy with NeuroSAFE technique arm.

 As part of the normal care pathway, you will need to attend a pre-operative assessment clinic at the hospital as an out-patient at least 1-2 weeks before your surgery to assess your health.

 On the day of your surgery, you will be admitted and the operation will be performed.
-You will not be informed at this point as to whether you have had the NeuroSAFE technique (this blinding to treatment allocation is an important measure to prevent bias within the results).
+You will not be informed as to whether you have had the NeuroSAFE technique (this blinding to treatment allocation is an important measure to prevent bias within the results).

-After surgery, your care will be delivered as per local NHS hospital practice until 3 months post-surgery.
+After surgery, your care will be delivered as per local NHS hospital practice until three months post-surgery.
 Your routine appointments will then be coordinated and undertaken by the NeuroSAFE team.

-For the purposes of the trial, you will have appointments at 3 months, 6 months, 12 months and 24 months.
+For the purposes of the trial, you will have appointments at three months, six months, twelve months and twenty four months.

-Preoperatively and at each postoperative visit you will be asked to complete 4 to 5 quality of life questionnaires about your physical health and wellbeing as part of the trial.
-You will also be given a health resource diary to assess your health care resource use, at these time points.
+Preoperatively, and at each postoperative visit, you will be asked to complete four to five quality of life questionnaires about your physical health and wellbeing as part of the trial.
+You will also be given a health resource diary to assess resource use at these time points.

-The research team will continue to track your health through your medical records for years 3, 4 and 5 post-surgery.
+The research team will continue to track your health through your medical records for years three, four and five post-surgery.

 what happens when the trial finishes?